Guppitus/Run_Far/README.md

 # Run_Far

-Run Far Web App Using Java MVC with Maven
+Run Far Web App Using Java MVC with Maven and MongoDb